josiahphua/restaurant-express/README.md

 ## Further
 - Allow users to add/remove cuisines from the restaurants
-- Style the app with a framework of your choice! or just CSS
+- Style the app with a framework of your choice!
+Bootstrap, Antd, Bulma or pure CSS, it's up to you

 ## Submission
 Submit a pull request once you've completed Part 1